Home > Activities > Mothers' Union

 ● Promoting and supporting marriage

-● Encouraging parents in their role to develop the faith or their children
+● Encouraging parents in their role to develop the faith of their children

 ● Maintaining a worldwide fellowship of Christians united in prayer, worship and service